Fashion brands bring hand-washing but little else to India's garment workers, say critics

 The $40 billion textile and garment sector is a pillar of India's economy and moves aimed at improving workers' rights are often viewed with suspicion by authorities, politicians and management, who see it as a threat to the thriving industry.

-"We...need to note that when the programme started there was no appetite for transparency among the mills themselves," said Singh.
+"We...need to note that when the program started there was no appetite for transparency among the mills themselves," said Singh.

 Armed with pamphlets, ETI staff infiltrated high-walled compounds where employees live and work, and went about asking women how often they brush their teeth, when they wash their hands and how much they spend on sanitary towels.